Marketlyzer

 Yes—pedestrian flow scores 85/100, about 8% above the cross-market average, so plan signage and staffing around steady discovery.

-Ready to Find Your Perfect Business Location in Kobe?
+Ready to Launch in Kobe?

 Turn our 77 readiness score and timing signals into a shortlist of proven sites before competitors react.